Followers

 The Rifle

-The Dickert rifle was nicknamed the widow-maker by the British – because of its deadly use against officers.
+The Dickert rifle was nicknamed the widow-maker by the British because of its deadly use against officers.
 It was also called the long rifle, the American Rifle, the Dickert Rifle, and the Pennsylvania Rifle.
-But it is curiously and widely known by a designation bestowed considerably later – the Kentucky Rifle.
-Based on a design by Moravian settler Jakob Dickert, the rifle was some 42 inches long and fired a .50 caliber or larger bullet.
+However, it is strangely and widely known by a name given much later – the Kentucky Rifle.
+Based on a design by Moravian settler Jakob Dickert, the rifle measured about 42 inches long and fired a .50 caliber or larger bullet.

 Dickert Rifle